Josh Lowe Player Props: Rays vs. Astros

 Josh Lowe At The Plate

-- Looking at the 82 games he has played this season, he's hit a long ball in 13 of them (15.9%), and in 4.2% of his trips to the dish.
+- Lowe has picked up a hit in 62.7% of his 83 games this season, with multiple hits in 26.5% of those games.

-- Lowe has had at least one RBI in 41.5% of his games this season (34 of 82), with more than one RBI 11 times (13.4%).
-He has also been responsible for three or more of his team's runs in four contests.
+- He has hit a home run in 15.7% of his games this season, and 4.2% of his trips to the dish.

-- In 35 of 82 games this year, he has scored, and seven of those games included multiple runs.
+- Lowe has had at least one RBI in 41.0% of his games this season (34 of 83), with more than one RBI 11 times (13.3%).
+He has also accounted for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.